Gary Burley: After football

 In 2006, Burley founded the Pro Start Academy, a Birmingham, Alabama-based organization that "mentors young athletes and provides tips on how they can achieve success on and off the football field".

 Personal life

-Between 2011 and 2015, Burley survived life-threatening ailments including cancer, a bone marrow transplant, the loss of a kidney—after 3 years of dialysis he received a kidney transplant and became an advocate for organ donations—and a bout of salmonella poisoning in his knee that put him in a wheelchair for six months.
-His wife's name is Bobbie Knight, a longtime Alabama Power executive.
+Between 2011 and 2015, Burley survived several life-threatening ailments including cancer, a bone marrow transplant, a bout of salmonella poisoning in his knee that put him in a wheelchair for six months, and the loss of a kidney.
+After 3 years of dialysis he received a kidney transplant and became an advocate for organ donations.

+His wife is Bobbie Knight, a longtime Alabama Power executive and the president of Miles College.
 They reside in Birmingham, Alabama.

 He hosts the Gary Burley Charity Golf Tournament at Greystone Country Club to benefit cancer research.